exposit/pythia-oracle/README.md

 Change the numbers (1280, 725) as you'd prefer.

-If it is just the font that is too small, open up config.py and change the number after 'basefontsize' to the size you'd prefer; this may make some of your buttons or labels crowded if you go too big but you can always change it back!
-Note, this changes it for every new game; if you already have a game created you'll need to change the basefontsize in saves/\<game name\>/config.txt as well.
+If it is just the font that is too small, open up config.txt and change the number after 'basefontsize' to the size you'd prefer; this may make some of your buttons or labels crowded if you go too big but you can always change it back!
+Note, this changes it for every new game; if you already have a game created you'll need to change the basefontsize in 'saves/\<game name\>/config.txt' as well.

 To shut down, click the x in the upper left of the main window or just close the terminal.
 You'll find your save games in the pythia folder under 'saves'.
 Content is saved pretty frequently but be sure to hit the 'save' button before closing down to be sure.
 Backups are in the "backups" folder.